 For the past year, if your business utilizes java online, you’ve had to hop around to different browsers to find one which had the right extensibility and features to run your site.

 Old code and legacy webapps are to blame – as security tightens online, old features are identified as risks and locked down, rendering related functions inoperable.

 For now, FireFox the web browser offers a lower level of security and a higher level of usefulness when compared to other browsers – though that carries a higher risk.

 Java, while used to allow you to submit and interact with data, is a framework which allows actors including computer hackers, to interact with your computer.

 Oracle, the company behind Java, is finalizing a push to remove this framework from the web, advising that modern browsers and webapps move to “the plugin-free Java Web Start technology”.

 Read more here http://gadgets.ndtv.com/apps/news/oracle-says-it-is-killing-the-java-plugin-795547

 In browser, or in your email’s “TO” field – autocomplete is a handy feature, but very transient.

-In Outlook especially, you should create and save contacts for things you want to keep.
+In outlook especially, you should create and save contacts for things you want to keep.
 When you save or create a CONTACT, that data is easily backed up and migrates with you.
-When you rely on autocomplete, that list may become full and push other entries off, it doesn’t migrate with you without setup and if it becomes corrupt, must be rebuilt.
+When you rely on autocomplete, that list may become full and push other entries off, without setup doesn’t migrate with you and if it becomes corrupt, must be rebuilt.
 That means downtime.

 Instead, use a data management solution for web browsing, and not rely on saving passwords to your browser, because if the system must be cleaned, or you change computers, that data will not move with you in most circumstances and must be rebuilt.